 I personally like the really dark, artificial look of the film and evokes similar vibes to other 80s films that opt for the same nighttime fantasy feel; perhaps not too unlike Liquid Sky or Scorsese’s After Hours.

 And much like most musical films to me, the transition from dialogue to musical is usually incredibly awkward and over-the-top, which adds greatly to the entertainment value.
 Phil Daniels seems a little bit shaky in his boots signing lead in some of the numbers but other performers fare well in the format, including the agitated and menacing Alun Armstrong as the vampire, and Bruce Payne having a hidden talent for singing.
 The MC who introduces the final snooker match is absolutely ridiculous and probably one reason to watch this film on that performance alone.

 The musical numbers were penned by George Fenton, who has had his creative output in a lot of classic British television and film over the decades, including the iconic reggae-meets-accordion, Police-styled theme tune to the popular 80s maverick detective show, Bergerac.
 For me there’s many similarities between that show and Miami Vice but that’s a completely different article unto itself.

 The tunes are epic, rock musical fare and if you’re into the cheesier side of film you’ll be throughly entertained at some of the lyrics and the context in which the musical numbers are set.
 And if you’re one really into all things that culturally “camp”, especially those from the 80s, this will surely fit the bill.

-And most people that know me know my taste in films range from high brow to trash, including ones that try to straddle both camps with varying amounts of success.
+And most people that know me know my taste in films range from high brow to trash, and the wonderful, creative things in between.